 - The project includes construction of a storage/parking area of approximately 8.5 acres.

 The construction contract for the Tsawwassen First Nation lift station on 28b Avenue in Delta was awarded to Tsawwassen First Nation Construction/Matcon Civil Joint Venture in July 2017.
-Construction of the lift station and access road started in August 2017, with preload placed during the same month.
-The lift station is currently under construction and is expected to be complete by July 2018.
-All permits have now been issued.
+The lift station construction is complete and is currently being prepared for final commissioning.

-The Tsawwassen Container Examination Facility is scheduled for substantial completion in May 2018.
-The facility is expected to be fully operational by July 2018, once the lift station is complete.
+The Tsawwassen Container Examination Facility is scheduled for substantial completion in July 2018.
+The facility is expected to be fully operational by October 2018, once the operator fit-out and tenant improvements are complete.